 The apparent expansions and compressions in depth are often called perspective distortion, as if these effects are due to a distortion in the physical projection from the scene to the film plane.
 The effects occur, however, when the projections are geometrically correct.
-For example, Figures 2 and 3 contain computer-generated (CG) videos of dolly-zoom shots of a kitchen and a face.
-Both were created using accurate 3D models and correct perspective projection.
 Thus, the perceptual effects are not caused by physical distortion in the projections.
-To explain them, one must consider perceptual mechanisms and people's viewing habits, and that is the purpose of our paper.
+To explain them, one must consider perceptual mechanisms and people's viewing habits, and that is the purpose of this article.
+Much of this work appeared in Cooper, Piazza, and Banks (2012).